hapijs/hapi/docs/Reference.md

     - `callback` - a callback function with the signature `function(err, isValid, credentials)` where:
         - `err` - an internal error.
         - `isValid` - `true` if both the username was found and the password matched, otherwise `false`.
-        - `credentials` - a crendetials object passed back to the application in `request.auth.credentials`.
+        - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 Typically, `credentials` are only included when `isValid` is `true`, but there are cases when the application needs to know who tried to authenticate even when it fails
           (e.g. with authentication mode `'try'`).